fallen-icarus/cardano-loans/README.md

     - **Performance Covenants (`maxConsecutiveMisses`):** This is the protocol's crucial, performance-based alternative to margin calls.
 Instead of liquidating based on a volatile price feed, default is determined by the borrower's actions.
-If a borrower fails to make payments and exceeds the `maxConsecutiveMisses` threshold, the lender can terminate the loan and claim the entire collateral.
+If a borrower fails to make payments and exceeds the `maxConsecutiveMisses` threshold, the lender can terminate the loan early and claim the entire collateral.
 This protects the lender from what truly matters: a non-performing loan.
 3. **Data-Driven Risk Assessment:** Leveraging the unique advantages of the blockchain.
     - **Trustless Reputation:** Lenders are not operating in a vacuum.
 They have access to an immutable, on-chain credit history via the `Borrower ID`.
 A borrower's public track record of